 Used together, Facebook Graph Search and Interest lists can help you find interesting content, engage with fans, find new fans and increase your reach.
 This is all done in three easy steps.
 Let’s hit it!

 Step 1: Use Graph Search

-Since we are a Saas company operating in the field of Online Marketing and Social Media marketing, I’ll add an interest to the search.
-“Pages liked by people who like Meltwater Group and social media” is a better search for me, in this search I found more and better Pages of interest to me, our fans and our audience.
-I can now like these Pages as the Meltwater Page (I described how to do this in 3 Reasons Your Company Should Like Other Pages on Facebook), and I can also use Interest lists.
+Since we are a Saas company operating in the field of Online Marketing and Social Media Marketing, I’ll add an interest to the search.
+“Pages liked by people who like Meltwater Group and social media” is a better search.
+I found more relevant pages of interest to me, our fans and our target audience.
+This means I can now like these as the Meltwater page and increase brand visibility.

 Here are some more examples of narrower searches that might be useful to you: